 A typical misconception concerning the selection of a final project is that you should have a brilliant idea that magically pops up if you wait long enough on your own.
 We can assure you that things do not happen in this way.
 You need to search, think and talk to people in order to select your final project.
 The “research topics” serves as an instrument of fine-tuning your selection.
 If for some reason the “research topics” turns out to be not matching your expectations (or those from your supervisor) you have the opportunity to start a final project on another subject.

 It is obligatory to register “research topics” by filling out the Standard Registration form in Mobility Online, log in and complete the procedure, upload a signed form and have the registration approved by the Office of educational affairs to make the registration formal!

 Your final project will take a considerable amount of time and effort.
-Keep in mind that you are going to work on it for at least six months.
+Keep in mind that you are going to work on it for about six months.
 Therefore you should select a project that matches your own interests, so that you can be motivated and will enjoy working on it.
 This means that you need to know what your interests are before selecting a project.

 To help you finding out what your interests are, you can ask yourself a number of questions, like: